Wind-Blox Business Practices

 From "Up to 80%" to "80.2%".
 According to a 2016 press release: "At 80.2% noise reduction, Wind-Blox reduces the most wind noise," Since this is a very high and accurate (i.e. 'too good to be true') percentage, we decided to evaluate the 'With Wind-Blox' and 'Without Wind-Blox' audio files on the Wind-Blox website.

 Analysis of the Wind-Blox audio files...

-Simple analysis (Sigview / TrueRTA) of the Wind-Blox audio files produced a 'best case' wind noise reduction of 60% (though the overall average was around 50%).
-The 50% average is close to the original Wind-Blox claim of 47%.
-Both the original 47% and the 50% are significantly lower than incredibly precise 80.2%.
+Wind-Blox has 'Without Wind-Blox' and 'With Wind-Blox' audio files on their website.
+Simple spectrum analysis (Sigview / TrueRTA) of the audio files produced a 'best case' wind noise reduction of approximately 60%.
+Both the original 47% and the 60% are significantly lower than the incredibly precise 80.2%.
 In this regard, any qualified engineer who has measured wind noise knows that tenth of percent accuracy is nonsense.

 Copies of the Wind-Blox 'before / after' audio files have been retained and are available for analysis.